rprakashjc/di-events-ai-assistant/README.md

 Show me all admin logins from IN for last 2 days find any admin update event happening in last 2 days show details about softwares added in last week
+Show all login events in last 2 weeks in a tabular format Show all login events in last 2 weeks with all details in a tabular format
 ```